UK Council for Psychotherapy

 Don't go around saying the world owes you a living.
 The world owes you nothing.
 It was here first.
 Mark Twain

 Owning Our Own Helplessness When we were small, we were helpless over ourself.
 Helplessness as an adult is still painful, can give us intense turmoil, when we're unable to control the outcome of things (see also Control Issues, Controlling Behaviour In The Relationship).
 Feeling like a victim, martyr, experiencing learnt helplessness disempowers us yet when we own our helplessness from a different place - compassionately embracing it, fully accepting it, stepping through any disillusionment, this empowers us.
 Some of us may let circumstances, external factors and events (e.g. what happens in the world - the economy, our wealth, career, our health, our emotions, our past, present and future), other people & the state of our relationship, rule our life.
-And when we shift responsibility to someone or external factors, this renders us powerless, as if we have no control and nor may be how we remain grounded, secure in our own body.
+And when we shift responsibility to someone or external factors, this renders us powerless, as if we have no control and we may feel less grounded, secure in our own body.
 The counselling for helplessness can explore this further.
-On the one hand we can turn helplessness into an experience of loneliness, linked to depression or transform it into acceptance.
-We can feel powerless how others feel & behave and helpless over others being judgemental, rejecting, not seeing or valuing us (see also On The Receiving End Of Someone's Negative, Draining Energy - Our Initial Reactions).
+On the one hand we can turn learned helplessness into an experience of victimhood, loneliness, linked to depression or transform it into acceptance.
+(Our helplessness lets us know we need to accept or leave situations) We can feel powerless how others feel & behave and helpless over others being judgemental, rejecting, not seeing or valuing us (see also On The Receiving End Of Someone's Negative, Draining Energy - Our Initial Reactions).
 We can get others to take responsibility for our own feelings or choose to get angry, judge ourselves or others, rather than compassionately feel these uncomfortable feelings.
 Shaming & blaming ourself (or others) often compounds our sense of helplessness, as we abandon ourself.
 Our patience, acknowledgement of the reality of situations (rather than our "should's"), compassion for our own painful helplessness, that we are OK, may be in short supply.
 (Some have found the value of surrendering our helplessness over to the power of our religious faith, god, spirituality, consciousness, the universe, asking for our resistances to be transformed by acceptance, peace, love.)
 In certain situations accepting our helplessness or powerlessness (e.g. over outcomes, what isn't in our control, life's uncertainties, not knowing things, that painful feelings and suffering are a part of life at times, that we can't change others including our partner, that we can't enforce our boundaries onto them) yet remaining strong, grounded, centred, personally empowered, can be challenging.
 We can't protect ourselves from frustrations and certain feelings of helplessness.
 It can be uncomfortable yet releasing for us to let go of our righteousness, that at times it's OK to feel helpless (an aspect of our authentic core existential life feelings), even to shed tears at times, especially when in touch with our own wounds, strong vulnerability.
-It can be freeing when we accept ourselves through surrender, release and liberation, stay strong & powerful inside - our will intact, knowing that at times we are helpless to external factors and we are OK.
+It can be freeing when we accept ourselves, accept "what is" through surrender, release and liberation, stay strong & powerful inside - our volition intact, knowing that at times we are helpless to external factors and we are OK.
 This can inform our wisdom, as we take charge of our helplessness, so we help ourselves, take responsibility for what matters to us, hold hope, are in touch with our self and free will.
+(Sometimes we can feel helpless in a storm, yet if were a Bison, we could respond differently.
+During intense storms, Bisons turn and face the storm - heading directly into it.
+It is said that this shortens the length of the storm as they run through it, minimising the time, pain they experience from the storm, and this too can be a reminder for us to confront challenges rather than running from them.)

 We can't go over it.
 We can't go under it.
 We can't go around it.
 Oh no!
 We've got to go through it!
 Michael Rosen & Helen Oxenbury